TypeSafeSchwalbe/Wein2D/README.md

 Wein2D is a simple Graphics Library built on top of the javax.swing and java.awt libraries.
 It's primarily made for making games.
 It supports / has:
 - creating the game/program's window and managing it
 - adding your own 'onFrame' method to these windows to get called every frame
-- drawing simple shapes and images to these windows
+- drawing simple shapes and images to these windows, including text
 - getting mouse and keyboard input from your user
 - playing sounds
 - simple methods for detecting collision